wp-media/wp-rocket-helpers/wp-rocket-debug-helper/README.md

-# WP Rocket | Constants Debug Helper
+# WP Rocket | Debug Helper

-Checks for defined constants (`WP_CACHE`, `DONOTCACHEPAGE`, `DONOTMINIFY`, `DONOTMINIFYCSS`, `DONOTMINIFYJS`) and the `do_rocket_generate_caching_files` filter, prints their values as an HTML comment in the footer of the HTML source code.
+Checks for various constants, filters, and per-page cache options, prints their values as an HTML comment in the footer of the HTML source code.

 ## How to use
 - Once you have installed and activated the plugin, clear the cache.
 - Open any page of your website in an anonymous browser window (where you are not a logged-in WordPress user).
 - Switch to source view in your browser.
 - Look for an HTML comment starting with `WP ROCKET DEBUG` towards the bottom of the source code view.
-- Each of the above constants gets listed in the comment.

 ## Default output in HTML source view

 ```
 <!--
 ####################################################
 ## WP ROCKET DEBUG ##
 (HTML minification disabled "on the fly" by this helper plugin.)

+## Constants

 - constant WP_CACHE is true
 - constant DONOTCACHEPAGE is not defined
 - constant DONOTMINIFY is not defined

-- constant DONOTMINIFYCSS is not defined
+- constant DONOTMINIFYCSS is true

-- constant DONOTMINIFYJS is not defined
+- constant DONOTMINIFYJS is true

+## Filters

 - filter do_rocket_generate_caching_files is true

+## Per-page cache options:

+- Cache option rocket_post_nocache: handled through do_rocket_generate_caching_files filter as listed above
+- Cache option minify_html on this page is false
+- Cache option minify_css on this page is false
+- Cache option minify_js on this page is false
+- Cache option cdn on this page is false
+- Cache option async_css on this page is false
+- Cache option defer_all_js on this page is false

 ####################################################
 -->